hanabi/hanabi.github.io/Reference.md

   * Alice must be intending for Donald to also blind-play his *Finesse Position* in order to "heal" the problem.
 Donald blind-plays his *Finesse Position*.
 It is a green 2 and it successfully plays.
   * At first, Emily thought that her 4 was the blue 4, in order to match the blue 2 and the blue 3.
 However, if that was the case, then Donald would not have blind-played anything.
 Emily knows that this must be a *Pestilent Triple Bluff*, and her 4 is any other 4 than blue 4 (because Donald blind-played) and green 4 (because Bob would have waited for Donald).

-### The Pestilent Finesse

-* First, see the section on the *[Pestilent Double Bluff](#pestilent-double-bluff)*.
-* In the *Pestilent Double Bluff* example above, Cathy has to blind-play her *Finesse Position* card in order to "heal" the situation with Bob.
-* However, if Cathy sees that someone else on the team has the red 2 in their *Finesse Position*, then Cathy can see that it is a *Pestilent Finesse* instead of a *Pestilent Bluff*.
-Cathy can simply let the person with the actual red 2 blind-play and that will "heal" the problem in the exact same way.

-### The Diseased Clandestine Finesse

-* First, see the section on the *[Pestilent Double Bluff](#pestilent-double-bluff)*.
-* In the *Pestilent Double Bluff*, Cathy is not supposed to give a clue.
-She must blind-play a card in order to "heal" the situation.
-* However, the exception is if Cathy sees that she can give a clue that will turn the move into a *Clandestine Finesse* on Bob.
-If Cathy sees this is the case, she must give a clue to do that.
-* For example, in a 4-player game:
-  * It is the first turn of the game and nothing is played on the stacks.
-  * Bob's hand is as follows, from newest to oldest: `red 1, blue 2, blue 1, blue 5`
-  * Donald hand has a red 2 in it.
-  * Alice clues number 2 to Bob, touching a blue 2 on slot 2.
-  * Bob blind-plays the red 1.
-  * Cathy sees that this looks like a *Pestilent Double Bluff* situation.
-However, she also sees that if she gives a *Play Clue* to the red 2, Donald will play it, and then Bob will reinterpret Alice's clue as a *Clandestine Finesse*.
-  * Cathy clues red to Donald, touching a red 2 as a *Play Clue*.
-  * Donald plays the red 2.
-  * Alice discards.
-  * Originally, Bob thought that Alice had performed a *Self-Finesse* on him for the red 1 into the red 2.
-However, from *Good Touch Principle*, this cannot be the case anymore, because Cathy got Donald's red 2.
-  * Thus, Bob's 2 must be some other 2.
-Bob knows that this would normally cause a *Pestilent Double Bluff*, but Cathy did not blind-play anything.
-  * Thus, this must be a *Disease Clandestine Finesse*.
-In other words, Alice told him that his 2 was playable right now, and no-one else has blind-played any 1s, so Bob must continue to blind-play cards until his 2 is playable.
-  * Bob blind-plays his slot 3 card and it successfully plays as the blue 1.
-  * Bob knows that his 2 must be the blue 2 to match the blue 1.

-### The Surreptitious Finesse

-* *Clandestine Finesses* are when a color or rank clue "matches" the card from a blind-play, but the clue receiver must wait for **additional** matching playable cards to blind-play.
-Another way of saying this is that *Clandestine Finesses* have a *Misplay Component*; if the blind-player does not continue to blind-play cards, then the clue receiver will go on to misplay the "matching" card.
-* A similar situation can also happen when a rank clue "matches" the card from a blind-play, but the clue receiver sees **non-matching** rank cards in the blind-player's hand that are currently playable.
-* If the clue receiver waits for these non-matching cards to blind-play, and they **do** blind-play, then it means that the original clue was on a different suit than it first appeared.
-This is called a *Surreptitious Self-Finesse* in order to disambiguate it from a more ordinary *Clandestine Finesse*.
-* *Surreptitious Finesses* have a *Misplay Component* in almost the exact same way that *Clandestine Finesses* do, but they just involve non-matching rank cards.
-* Generally speaking, this means that when a **rank** clue initiates a *Finesse*, the clue receiver must always allow for the possibility that subsequent non-matching rank cards in the blind-player's hand (that are of a **lower** rank than the clue) can possibly be caught up in the *Finesse*.
-* For example, in a 3-player game:
-  * Red 1 is played on the stacks.
-  * Alice clues number 3 to Cathy, which touches one 3.
-  * Bob blind-plays red 2.
-  * Cathy knows that red 2 "matches" number 3, so she knows that she probably has red 3.
-  * However, Cathy also sees that before Bob blind-played the red 2, he had a blue 1 in the slot right after it.
-  * Thus, it is possible for Cathy's 3 to actually be blue 3.
-If it is, Bob will blind-play the blue 1 and Cathy will know that she has blue 2 on her *Finesse Position*.
-  * So, Cathy discards (instead of potentially playing the red 3 on this turn) to allow for the possibility of a *Surreptitious Finesse*.
-* Examples of a *Surreptitious Finesse* can be found [here](examples/Surreptitious_Finesse.md).

 ### The Pass Bluff

 * First, see the section on the *[Hesitation Blind-Play](#the-hesitation-blind-play)*.